 Luckily, it takes little effort and time to reuse a filter.
 After brewing your coffee, dump the old grounds in the trash or store them to use in your compost later.
 (Learn how to compost used coffee grounds here!)

-Next, do a quick and thorough rinse of the filter with water only and let air dry.
+Next, do a quick and thorough rinse of the filter with warm water only and let air dry.
 Once you feel the filter is completely dry, carefully brush off any remaining dried coffee grounds.
 Now, you can use it once again to brew your next cup of coffee.

 TIP: It’s essential to let it dry entirely.
 This will allow the filter to be used multiple times without tearing and affecting the flavor and mouthfeel of your drink.

-I typically only reuse it up to three times, but I’ve heard of people doing it more.
+I would only reuse it up to three times, but I’ve heard of people doing it more.
 Once you notice your coffee tasting more bitter or burnt or discover sediment in your cup, you know you’ve used it one too many times, and it’s time to toss and start new.